leadoma/leader-admin/README.md

 ## Contributing

 We welcome **all developers** to contribute on the project.
-Thank you for helping us make this project great and being a part of the Leadoma community.
-Here are a few guidelines that will help you along the way.
+There is a thing we require from all developers for the moment.

 [**Obtain your own api_id**](https://t.me/sehadi) by requesting to link.

 ### Branch Structure